Dnow (DNOW)

 nullAI Analysis | Feedback

-David Cherechinsky, President and Chief Executive Officer
+David G. Cherechinsky President and Chief Executive Officer

-Mr. Cherechinsky has served as President and Chief Executive Officer of DNOW since June 2020.
-Prior to this, he was the company's Senior Vice President and Chief Financial Officer from February 2018 to June 2020, and Vice President, Corporate Controller and Chief Accounting Officer from February 2014 to February 2018.
-He began his career at National Oilwell Varco (NOV) in 1989, holding various corporate roles including internal auditor, credit management, and business analyst.
-He also served as Vice President—Finance for NOV's distribution business group from 2003, and as Vice President—Finance for NOV's Distribution & Transmission business segment from 2011, until DNOW's spin-off in May 2014.
-Mr. Cherechinsky is a CPA.
+Mr. Cherechinsky has served as President and Chief Executive Officer and as a director of DNOW since June 2020.
+Prior to that, he was the company's Senior Vice President and Chief Financial Officer from February 2018 until June 2020.
+He also served as Vice President, Corporate Controller and Chief Accounting Officer from February 2014 until February 2018.
+Before DNOW's spin-off in May 2014, he held roles as Vice President—Finance for National Oilwell Varco (NOV)'s distribution business group from 2003, and for NOV's Distribution & Transmission business segment from 2011.
+Mr. Cherechinsky began his career at NOV in 1989, holding various corporate roles including internal auditor, credit management, and business analyst, and is a Certified Public Accountant (CPA).
+He is a native of Griffith, Indiana, and returned to school as an adult after serving in the United States Marines.
+He also worked in his family's grocery store in Gary, Indiana.

-Kelly Munson, Chief Administrative and Information Officer
+Kelly Munson Chief Administrative and Information Officer

 Ms. Munson serves as Chief Administrative and Information Officer, with oversight of Human Resources, Organizational Development, and Information Technology functions.
+Prior to this role, she served as Chief Administrative and Information Officer and Director of Organizational Development and Human Resources, responsible for global HR Organization Development, Human Resource Information Systems (HRIS) and Recruiting.

-Raymond Chang, Vice President and General Counsel
+Raymond Chang Vice President and General Counsel

-Clent Rawlinson, Senior Vice President North America Sales and Operations
+Clent Rawlinson Senior Vice President North America Sales and Operations

 AI Analysis | Feedback